crcn-archive/paperclipjs.com/lib/pages/index.md

 ## Interoperable

 Paperclip doesn't make any assumptions about your codebase.
 Easily use paperclip in [Backbone](https://github.com/mojo-js/backbone-paperclip), [Angular](https://github.com/mojo-js/ng-paperclip), or Ember-based applications.
-For example, here's how you might implement a [fast-repeat directive](http://plnkr.co/edit/dgalyKuVqJdfKLGJNdnm?p=preview) for Angular:
+Here's an example of how you might use [ng-paperclip](https://github.com/mojo-js/ng-paperclip) with Angular.js:

 controller: